cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/event-organizers/conference-best-practices.md

 ### Program Information

 On the program page, include session accessibility information, such as whether captioning will be provided and in which language.
-Also, mention that interpreters will be available upon request if requested in advance, and specify which sign language (e.g., American Sign Language or International Sign Language).
+Also, mention that interpreters will be available upon request if requested in advance, and specify which sign language (e.g., American Sign Language, International Sign Language, etc.).

 ## Pre-conference best practices